insected/bobbae_gcp-wiki/Preparation.md

-This document is intended to be used in a training class on [GCP](GCP-Learning).
+This document is intended to be used in a [GCP](GCP-Learning) training class.